'It's Been Devastating': UMass Amherst Students Suspended For Not Wearing Masks Off-Campus

 The parents disagree with the university’s decision.
 “One little thing happens and you’re out?
 Like not even like a don’t do it again, here’s some probation,” Teresa said.

-“So for this to happen it’s been devastating,” Kristin said.MORE NEWS: New Hampshire's COVID Restrictions For Businesses To Expire After Friday Night
+“So for this to happen it’s been devastating,” Kristin said.MORE NEWS: Zachary Richardson Identified As Man Killed By Officers After 'Repeatedly Ramming' Leicester Police Station

 The families have hired a lawyer and plan to file a lawsuit.